Wayne W. Sharp, Ph.D.

 Wayne worked closely with and became a good friend of the founder and first CEO of NCFA, the late Dr. William Pierce.
 Since the mid-80s, Wayne had served as a volunteer with Dr. Pierce on International Adoptions, The Hague Convention, and many other adoption issues.
 In 2007, he was elected to NCFA's Board of Directors, became the Treasurer in 2008, and Vice Chairman in 2012.
 Wayne served as Chairman of NCFA's 30th Anniversary Gala in 2010 and served on the Gala Committee for the 35th in 2015.

 In recognition of his strategic vision of finding “forever homes” for all children, and leadership on Foster Care, Wayne was appointed Chairman of NCFA’s “Task Force on Foster Care”, in 2013.
 He developed a strategic plan and leads 4 Sub-committees.
-As a result, Governors of Colorado and Ohio will receive leadership awards in May 2015, National Foster Care Month.
-Wayne will travel to Ohio with NCFA President, Chuck Johnson, to present the Award.
+As a result, Governors of Colorado and Ohio received leadership awards in May 2015, National Foster Care Month.
+Wayne traveled to Ohio with NCFA President, Chuck Johnson, to present the Awards.
 As an active member of the Executive Committee, Wayne’s focus is on Policy and Strategic Planning.